jan-moeller/ctrx/README.md

 Uses C++23's attribute `[[assume()]]`.
 Note that this doesn't check at all, but uses the contract for optimization, potentially introducing *more* UB rather than reducing it.
-Use this for release builds if performance matters, and you're really, *really* sure you never call anything out of contract.
+Use this for release builds if performance matters most, you're really, *really* sure you never call anything out of contract, and you're feeling particularly adventurous today.

 ### THROW

 Throws exceptions on contract violations, namely `ctrx::precondition_violation`, `ctrx::postcondition_violation` and `ctrx::assertion_violation`.
-Use this for unit-testing out-of-contract calls.
+All of these exceptions inherit from `ctrx::contract_violation`, which can be used as a catch-all.
+Use this mode for unit-testing out-of-contract calls.

 ### TERMINATE